blackrussian84/10root/README.md

 8. **[Velociraptor](https://github.com/Velocidex/velociraptor)**.
 Description: Velociraptor is a tool for collecting host-based state information using The Velociraptor Query Language (VQL) queries.
 9. **[Nginx](https://github.com/nginx/nginx)**.
 Description: Nginx is a web server that proxy all requests to the services in this stack.
 10. **[Prowler](https://github.com/prowler-cloud/prowler)**.
 Description: Prowler is an Open Source Security tool for AWS, Azure, GCP and Kubernetes to do security assessments, audits, incident response, compliance, continuous monitoring, hardening and forensics readiness.
 Includes CIS, NIST 800, NIST CSF, CISA, FedRAMP, PCI-DSS, GDPR, HIPAA, FFIEC, SOC2, GXP, Well-Architected Security, ENS and more.
+11. **[OpenCTI](https://github.com/OpenCTI-Platform/opencti)**.
+Description: OpenCTI is an open source platform allowing organizations to manage their cyber threat intelligence knowledge and observables.
+It has been created in order to structure, store, organize and visualize technical and non-technical information about cyber threats.
+12. **[Misp](https://github.com/MISP/misp-docker)**.
+Description: MISP is an open source software solution for collecting, storing, distributing and sharing cyber security indicators and threats about cyber security incidents analysis and malware analysis.

 </details>